eddiechu-zz/Encrypt-Delete-Test/README.md

 # Caution

-This tool encrypts most of office files under running folder and subfolder, you may create a temp folder like C:\Encrypt-Delete-Test\, save this tool to there, then run it.
+This tool encrypts the files under running folder and subfolder, you may create a temperate folder like C:\Encrypt-Delete-Test\, save this tool to there, then run it.
+Be safe.